How to find your bank’s SWIFT/BIC code

 KEB HANA BANK - KOEXKRSEXXX

-NONGHYUP BANK (FORMERLY KNOWN AS NATIONAL AGRICULTURAL COOPERATIVE FED - SECTKRSEXXX
+NONGHYUP BANK (FORMERLY KNOWN AS NATIONAL AGRICULTURAL COOPERATIVE FED - SCBLKRSEEQI

 SAMSUNG ELECTRONICS CO., LTD. - SHBKKRSECLS